zhouchao-ops/Qwen-Image/README.md

     - [Image Generation](https://www.modelscope.cn/aigc/imageGeneration): Generate high fidelity images using the Qwen Image model.
     - [LoRA Training](https://www.modelscope.cn/aigc/modelTraining): Easily train Qwen Image LoRAs for personalized concepts.

+### WaveSpeedAI

+WaveSpeed has deployed Qwen-Image on their platform from day 0, visit their [model page](https://wavespeed.ai/models/wavespeed-ai/qwen-image/text-to-image) for more details.

+### LiblibAI

+LiblibAI offers native support for Qwen-Image from day 0.
+Visit their [community](https://www.liblib.art/modelinfo/c62a103bd98a4246a2334e2d952f7b21?from=sd&versionUuid=75e0be0c93b34dd8baeec9c968013e0c) page for more details and discussions.

 ## License Agreement